r-craig73/TrackSuggester/readme.md

 ### A webpage suggesting a programming track to future students.

 ## Detailed Description
 ### Students will input information and answer several questions.
-The website will use HTML, bootstrap, jQuery, and JavaScript to output the suggested track.
+The website will use HTML, bootstrap, jQuery, and JavaScript to return the suggested track.

 ## Known Bugs
 ### TBD